 Nudity is not so big deal

 The Wreck Beach is just on the seaside of the university campus.
 Not built-in, not developed.
 You can just stay on the shore and no sellers will approach you, although there is a place to buy snacks and beach towels.
 Huge tree trunks are everywhere.
 And sand.
 And nudity.
 The beach has optional clothing on over 6 km length.
 So it is really up to you if you wear anything or not.
 After living so long in Finland it didn’t feel weird.
 We got used to going to sauna naked with unknown people or with friends, but here it felt less natural.
 We have seen mostly older men nude, very few ladies or girls.
-Otherwise the water was quite cold.
-I’d suggest to swim at one of the beaches at Stanley Park.
+Otherwise, the water was quite cold.
+I’d suggest swimming at one of the beaches at Stanley Park.

 The most livable city?

 Vancouver is listed as the third most livable city in the world in 2016.
 Hard to believe, because you keep seeing signs that they will prosecute shoplifters, assaults against bus drivers is a criminal offense.
 There are also posters that black lives matter.
-For me it shows an insecurity and feels so negative.
+For me, it shows an insecurity and feels so negative.
 Maybe they just remind people to the law?
 We will have time to figure it out.
 The other issue I want to mention is the trash.
 The city is dirty.
 Litter everywhere, most of the district does not have any special design by at the first glance.
-Not to mention the rent prices… On the other hand the parks, the seaside, the mountains can balance it out?
+Not to mention the rent prices… On the other hand, the parks, the seaside, the mountains can balance it out?

 Small talk and people

-Karol often emphasis that I am from the “south” and Hungarians are very talkative, hugging and open.
+Karol often emphasizes that I am from the “south” and Hungarians are very talkative, hugging and open.
 Here I feel the same.
 Although most of the phrases are just for politeness.
 I think during this one week more people talked to me on the streets, on board of buses, during shopping or hiking than in Finland during the last 5 years.
 I need to get used to small talk again. 🙂